JKAnderson/Yapped/README.md

 Only use modified params in offline mode.
 Back up your save file and restore it before going online again if you're doing anything that could affect it.

 # Changelog
+### 1.0.2
+* Locales that use a comma for the decimal point are now supported
+* Selected row and visible cells are now remembered for each param separately

 ### 1.0.1
 * Backup actually works now.
 If you've already modified something, verify your game files through Steam.
 Sorry!